Brother Bear: Development

+Brother Bear was the third and final animated film produced primarily at Disney-MGM Studios in Orlando, Florida; the studio closed in March 2004, as Disney fully pivoted towards computer animation.

 Casting

 In March 2001, Joaquin Phoenix confirmed he was cast in the film, exclaiming, "Oh, but forget the Oscar nomination (for Gladiator).
 The real pinnacle is that I'm playing an animated character in a Disney film.
 Isn't that the greatest?
 I play a Native American transformed into a bear.
 It's called The Bears.
 Don't call me a leading man.
 I don't care about that.
 I'm a leading bear.
 I am content!"
-After the filmmakers heard his audition tapes for Finding Nemo, Jeremy Suarez was cast as Koda.
+After the filmmakers heard his audition tapes for Finding Nemo (2003), Jeremy Suarez was cast as Koda.

 As is typical for animation voice acting, Suarez and Phoenix voiced their roles separately, although they both did a recording session together at least two times.
 Voicing the moose brothers Rutt and Tuke, Dave Thomas and Rick Moranis performed simultaneously throughout the recording process.
 Angayuqaq Oscar Kawagley, an associate professor who taught courses on Alaska Native philosophy at the University of Alaska, Fairbanks, claimed he was never given a script, but was instead given "the dialogue that they had written, which was being told by a Native person".
 For his role as the Inuit Narrator, Kawagley translated the dialogue in written form into Yup'ik and faxed the translation back to the Disney studio.
 He later recorded his translation at an Anchorage studio while being videotaped for animation reference.

 Design and animation

 The film is traditionally animated but includes some CG elements such as "a salmon run and a caribou stampede".
-Layout artist Armand Serrano, speaking about the drawing process on the film, said that "we had to do a life drawing session with live bear cubs and also outdoor drawing and painting sessions at Fort Wilderness in Florida three times a week for two months [...]"..
+Layout artist Armand Serrano, speaking about the drawing process on the film, said that "we had to do a life drawing session with live bear cubs and also outdoor drawing and painting sessions at Fort Wilderness in Florida three times a week for two months [...]".
 In 2001, Background supervisor Barry Kooser and his team traveled to Jackson Hole, Wyoming and studied with Western landscape painter Scott Christensen, where they learned to: "simplify objects by getting the spatial dimensions to work first and working in the detail later."

 According to Ruben Aquino, supervising animator for the character of Denahi, Denahi was originally meant to be Kenai's father; later this was changed to Kenai's brother.
 Byron Howard, supervising animator for Kenai in bear form, said that earlier in production a bear named Grizz (who resembles Tug in the film and is voiced by the same actor) was supposed to have the role of Kenai's mentor.
 Art Director Robh Ruppel stated that the ending of the film originally showed how Kenai and Denahi get together once a year to play when the northern lights are in the sky.